nuagenetworks/vspkdoc/_sources/v6/nuegressadvfwdentrytemplate.rst.txt

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``location_entity_type``: Indicates whether the Location Entity of ACL Entry was derived from a L2/L3 Domain template or instance.
-Possible Values: SUBNETTEMPLATE, ZONETEMPLATE, POLICYGROUPTEMPLATE, PGEXPRESSIONTEMPLATE, REDIRECTIONTARGETTEMPLATE, SUBNET, ZONE, POLICYGROUP, PGEXPRESSION, REDIRECTIONTARGET.
+Possible Values: ENTERPRISENETWORK, NETWORKMACROGROUP, PGEXPRESSION, PGEXPRESSIONTEMPLATE, POLICYGROUP, POLICYGROUPTEMPLATE, PUBLICNETWORK, REDIRECTIONTARGET, REDIRECTIONTARGETTEMPLATE, SUBNET, SUBNETTEMPLATE, ZONE, ZONETEMPLATE.

 - ``location_id``: The ID of the destination location entity (Subnet/Zone/VportTag/PolicyGroupExpression)